traktofon/FortranFiles.jl/docs/src/files.md

 To close the file, use the standard Julia `close` function.

+To test for EOF, use the standard Julia `eof` function.

 The following functions are provided to emulate certain Fortran I/O statements:
 ```@docs
 rewind